- Career Exploration

 Studying a foreign language allows you to develop the ability to communicate with and appreciate other cultures and groups of people, and the diversity among Asian languages and cultures is a very rich one.
 If you decide to pursue an Asian language as a minor or major, consider the valuable opportunities you would have in learning a new language, communicating/translating with others, and/or studying/working abroad.

 Studying a classical language is not studying a dead language.
-Gaining a written and spoken understanding of a classical language is useful in understanding the etiology and phonetics of modern day words, and this can be particularly helpful when studying the sciences, law, or philosophy.
+Gaining a written and spoken understanding of a classical language is useful in understanding the etiology and phonetics of modern day language, and this can be particularly helpful when studying the sciences, law, or philosophy.

 Foreign Languages-European and Eastern European Languages